mxmueller/rustybalancer/artefacts/docs/setup.md

 ```bash
 sudo usermod -aG docker $USER
 ```
-REMINDER, das hier müsse https://forums.docker.com/t/connection-refused-on-host-docker-internal/136925/2

 This repository contains Docker Compose configurations for different environments: production, development, and a slim environment.
 The `run.sh` script located in the `jobs` directory allows you to easily build and start Docker containers for the specified environment.

 # Prerequisites